blackhatethicalhacking/perl-programming-training/README.md

 - **Learning Perl:** If you're new to Perl, start with the quick start guide to grasp the basics.
 Then explore individual features and examples to deepen your understanding.
 - **Reference Guide:** As an experienced Perl developer, use this repository as a quick reference for specific Perl functions, modules, or programming techniques.
+- **OPSec Training:** Understanding a language from a hacker's perspective in comparison to a developper has to do not with how much Perl you know, but what offensive things can you do using Perl and how fast will they run.
+This script will help you interact and understand how use socket proxy on a TCP/IP level, so you can integrate within your offensive security operations and Red Teaming.
 - **Contribute:** Feel free to contribute your own Perl examples, improvements, or corrections to help the Perl community grow.
+-
 **Before diving into the repository, ensure you have the following prerequisites:**

 - Perl installed on your system.